2016 in Bellator MMA: Bellator 156

 Marcos Galvão made the first defense of his Bellator Bantamweight Championship title against Eduardo Dantas.
 The rematch was originally scheduled for Bellator 150, but was scrapped following a last-minute illness suffered by Galvão.
-Both fighters cut their teeth with André Pederneiras’ Nova Uniao squad in Rio de Janeiro, until their paths crossed at Bellator 89.
+Both fighters cut their teeth with André Pederneiras’ Nova União squad in Rio de Janeiro, until their paths crossed at Bellator 89.
 Dantas won the fight via a second-round knockout.
 Dantas went on to defend the title against Anthony Leone before losing it to Joe Warren at Bellator 128.
 In turn, Galvão pieced together three consecutive victories and then defeated Warren via second-round technical submission to become the new champion.

 Douglas Lima was originally scheduled to face Chidi Njokuani, but was pulled from this bout when he got the call to headline Bellator 158 in London against Paul Daley due to an injury that forced Josh Koscheck out of that match up.